firesim/firesim/docs/Advanced-Usage/Debugging/printf-synthesis.rst

     Specifies the target cycle at which to stop pulling the synthesized print trace from the simulator.

-**+print-human-readable**
+**+print-binary**
-    By default, a captured printf trace will be written to file as a raw, unformatted binary, as properly formatting the printf further slows the simulator.
-Setting this will properly format the print data before writing it to file.
+    By default, a captured printf trace will be written to file formatted as it would be emitted by a software RTL simulator.
+Setting this dumps the raw binary coming off the FPGA instead, improving simulation rate.

+**+print-no-cycle-prefix**
+    (Formatted output only) This removes the cycle prefix from each printf to save bandwidth in cases where the printf already includes a cycle field.
+In binary-output mode, since the target cycle is implicit in the token stream, this flag has no effect.

 Related Publications
 --------------------